 The first and biggest one is our response.
 We can choose to quiet our fearful thoughts and emotions.
-This act alone may seem small, especially when you may be cooped up, have a business whose doors have closed, or you're watching economic security dissipate.
-Still, anything that can help calm us will also assist us in making better decisions and support us emotionally to weather the storm.
+This act alone may seem small, yet it can help us calm, assist us in making better decisions, and support us emotionally to weather the storm.

 The second action of self-empowerment is a simple tool that can be applied by everyone: GRATITUDE.